wyattsteere/tcptools/README.md

 **www.microsoft.com**

 1. Target Server IP - e13678.dscb.akamaiedge.net [23.44.161.156]
-2. 13 Hops were required to reach microsoft.
+2. 13 Hops were required to reach Microsoft.
-3. ISP - the ISP is comacast.
+3. ISP - the ISP is Comcast.
-4. The tracert begain with my IP of 192.168.1.1, a class C. Then follows the same path, 10.1.10.1 and then 100.92.123.67, both class A's.
+4. The tracert begins with my IP of 192.168.1.1, a class C. Then follows the same path, 10.1.10.1 and then 100.92.123.67, both class A's.
 Then hits 9 class A's in a row, all comcast addresses.
-FInally reaching the destination a23-44-161-156.deploy.static.akamaitechnologies.com [23.44.161.156], a class A.
+Finally reaching the destination a23-44-161-156.deploy.static.akamaitechnologies.com [23.44.161.156], a class A.

 ***DHCP Packet Capture***
 The below image shows me releasing my IP (thus the release DHCP packet) then seeing the Discover, Offer, Request, ACK packets which completes the DORA process.
 The lease time offered is 24 hours.